 In general, higher ROIs suggest better performance.
-The ROI of the large non-financial companies that make up the Dow Jones Industrial Average had averaged around 9 percent in recent years.
+The ROI of the large companies that make up the Dow Jones Industrial Average averaged around 9 percent.
 These data suggest that Milavec is performing below average, and therefore signals a need for further evaluation that would lead to improved performance.